rusnikola/lfqueue/README.md

 	details.

 	Both GCC and LLVM should be supported.
-Older versions may lack support for lfring\_cas2.h and/or have suboptimal performance.
-	We have tested the code with GCC 8.3.0 and LLVM 7.0.1.
+Older versions may lack support for lfring\_cas2.h and wfring\_cas2.h and/or have suboptimal performance.
+We have tested the code with GCC 8.3.0+ and LLVM 7.0.1+.

 * CAS